TadiT7/treble_experimentations_wiki/Timovi-Insignia-Delta-3.md

 * What's not working:
 Hotspot, screen rotation is messed up (only in AOSP 11) and camera is flipped 90° (also only on AOSP 11), etc.

-**Warning: for some reason in AOSP 11 v309+, SystemUI will stop working even in first boot.**
+**Warning: for some reason in AOSP 11 v309+, SystemUI will no longer work on this device.**

 ## Steps to install